Show trial: Bulgaria

+Traicho Kostov was a major communist party secretary general, and after Stalin ordered, he tried for treason and "anti-Soviet views."
+Notably, he defied the script by repudiating his confession in court, though he was still executed in 1949.

+GDR

+The 1950 Waldheim Trials were a series of secret show trials held in the German Democratic Republic (GDR) from April to June 1950, where courts sentenced over 3,300 ex-POW transferred from Soviet special camps—without legal representation or proper due process.
+These trials served to legitimize Stalinist rule by prosecuting former Nazis and political opponents.

+The Dessau Show Trial of 1950 was one of the earliest high-profile political show trials in the German Democratic Republic (GDR), staged to consolidate communist power and intimidate political opponents.
+Held in the Dessau Theatre under judge Hilde Benjamin, it targeted employees of the Deutsche Continental-Gasgesellschaft, establishing a pattern of legal propaganda and staged justice.

 Western Europe

 Nazi Germany

 Between 1933 and 1945, Nazi Germany established a large number of Sondergerichte that were frequently used to prosecute those hostile to the regime.
 The People's Court was a kangaroo court established in 1934 to handle political crimes, after several of the defendants at the Reichstag fire Trial were acquitted.
 Between 1933 and 1945, an estimated 12,000 Germans were killed on the orders of the "special courts" set up by the Nazi regime.

 Western Asia

 Azerbaijan

 Since 2020, Azerbaijan has detained over 160 Armenians, including civilians, former soldiers, and leaders of Nagorno-Karabakh.
-Multiple human rights organizations and experts have condemned Azerbaijan for its detention of Armenians in Nagorno-Karabakh, sometimes considering the charges to be fabricated to support sham trials.
+Multiple human rights organizations and experts condemned Azerbaijan for these detentions, sometimes considering the charges to be fabricated to support sham trials.

+A notable case was the 2025 trial of the former leadership of the breakaway Republic of Artsakh.
+The court hearings were held behind closed doors in a purpose-built Baku military court with information disseminated only by a single Azerbaijani state-run news agency.
+International observers and foreign media were denied access to the hearings and the defendants were represented exclusively by Azerbaijani lawyers.
+The trial itself has been characterized as a show trial.
+The European Parliament called for sanctions against the Azerbaijani prosecutors and judges involved in the trial: Jamal Ramazanov, Anar Rzayev, and Zeynal Agayev.
+The historian Michael Rubin and others compared drew parallels with the Armenian Genocide in which Armenian leaders were arrested, tried, and deported by Ottoman authorities.

 Iran

 In the current Iranian regime there are no juries in Islamic Revolutionary Courts—trial by one's peers only exists in some special courts—with verdicts set before the trial.
 Trials have on several occasions been labeled as show trials due to their proceedings.